ozguruysal/b3-plugin-poweradmincod7/README.txt

     - !pasetmap (!setmap) command now works both with console map names and easy map names as well as console map name without "mp_" at the beginning. (as printed out by !maps command)
-    - Added new commands !pasetdlc, !palistcfg and !paloadcfg
+    - Added new commands !pasetdlc, !palistcfg and !paload

 Installation